 - Early resolution and addressing of issues reduces the negative impact of longer-term absenteeism and pressure on other worker’s.

-- Gives clear guidance on how to manage workers and sends a positive message about the employer’s active management of sickness absence.
+- Gives a positive message about the employer’s active management of sickness absence.

-- Suitable for an employee who is currently on sick leave or is still working but having difficulties performing job tasks.
-The assessment will help the employer decide: What to do to help the employee return to full productivity.
+- Suitable for an employee on sick leave or who is working but having difficulty performing job tasks.
+The assessment will help the employer decide how to help the employee return to full productivity.

 - How to make suitable adaptations to the work tasks.

-- How to look at alternative job roles they can perform.
+- For consideration of alternative job tasks and roles they can perform.

 - How to fulfil their responsibilities to accommodate workers under the Equality Act 2010.

-- This assessment delivered with a Vocational Assessment can help to identify the individual’s abilities (and difficulties – with possible adaptations and adjustments) alongside their interests, aptitudes, work profile and skills in order for them to succeed back into employment.
-Therefore it can help to identify what re-training they require and which employment avenues they should pursue.
+- This assessment delivered with a Career Redirection Assessment can help to identify the individual’s abilities (and difficulties – with possible adaptations and adjustments) alongside their interests, aptitudes, work history and skills in order for them to succeed back into employment.

 See our Useful Links page which includes diagnosis specific advice from organisations which can help.